 Two Mexicans were also on board, the government said.

 Colombians Maria del Pilar Tejada and Luis Eduardo Medrano died, their country's foreign ministry said.
-Germanwings said there was only one Colombian victim.

-Two Venezuelans were also on board, according to the airline.
+Two Venezuelans were killed, according to Germanwings.

 A Chilean woman who was living in Venezuela was also among the dead, Chile's ambassador to France said.

-The Japanese foreign ministry said two male citizens were on the passenger list -- Satoshi Nagata and Junichi Sato.
+The Japanese foreign ministry said two citizens were on the passenger list -- Satoshi Nagata and Junichi Sato.
 Both men lived in Duesseldorf.
 "It is very likely that they were on board," a ministry official told AFP in Tokyo.